 Aurore de La Morinerie - Bio

-Paris-based Aurore de La Morinerie was born in 1962 in Saint-Lô, France.
-After graduating from the Ecole des Arts Appliqués Duperré in Paris in the 80s, she began her career as a fashion designer.
-Later on she spent two years studying Chinese calligraphy that became a very formative influence on her style and which also taught her concentration, strength and rapidity of execution.
-Extended travels in China but also in India, Japan and Egypt have allowed her to deepen her artistic skills and refine her drawing technique.
+Aurore de La Morinerie graduated from the Ecole des Arts Appliqués Duperré in Paris in the 80s and she began a career as a fashion designer.
+A few years later she studied Chinese calligraphy that became a very formative influence on her style, and allowed her to deepen her artistic skills and refine her drawing technique.

-For the past 20 years Aurore has been pursuing a career as a very successful fashion illustrator, and she is regularly illustrating for Le Monde, ELLE, Harper’s Bazaar, as well as for advertising campaigns and various publishing companies.
-Aurore has also been working for many prestigious fashion houses, for example Hermès, Margiela, Cartier, Issey Miyake, and lately for big clients like H&M, IKEA, and the Parisian department store Printemps.
+For the past 20 years Aurore has been pursuing a successful career as a fashion illustrator.
+She is regularly illustrating for Le Monde, ELLE, Harper’s Bazaar, as well as for many prestigious fashion houses.
+She has collaborated with Hermès, Maison Margiela, Cartier, Issey Miyake, and lately for big clients like H&M, IKEA, and the Parisian department store Printemps.

 Aurore mainly draws with watercolor, ink and wash painting.
 She is also working with a traditional etching press for monotypes technique to create a refined graphic art that has recently been exposed at the Palais Galliera for the retrospective exhibition of the work of the couturier Azzedine Alaïa.